MistyCommunity/Documentation/src/content/misty-i/reference/javascript-api.md

    * userAddedAsset (boolean) - If `true`, the file was added by the user.
 If `false`, the file is one of Misty's system files.

 ### misty.GetImage

 Obtains a system or user-uploaded image file currently stored on Misty.

+```javascript
+misty.GetImage(string fileName, [string callback], [bool base64 = true], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
+```

+{{box op="start" cssClass="boxed noteBox"}}
 **Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
 By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
 For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-i/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks).

-```javascript
-misty.GetImage(string fileName, [string callback], [bool base64 = true], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
-```
+{{box op="end"}}

 Arguments

 * fileName (string) - The name of the image file to get, including its file type extension.
 * base64 (boolean) - Optional.
 Passing in `true` returns the image data as a Base64 string.
 Passing in `false` returns the image.
 Defaults to `true`.
 * callback (string) - Optional.
 The name of the callback function to call when the data returned by this command is ready.
 If empty, the default callback function (`<_CommandName>`) is called.